TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ::::

-The following diagram illustrates what's going on:
+The following diagram, strikingly similar to the diagram in {prf:ref}`Prop:ChangeOfBasis:MatrixChangeStandardBasis`,   illustrates what is going on.

 $$
   \begin{array}{ccc}